SVD (rifle): Accessories

 A number of accessories are issued with the rifle, including a blade-type bayonet (AKM clipped point or the AK-74 spear point bayonet), four spare magazines, a leather or nylon sling, magazine pouch, cleaning kit and an accessory/maintenance kit for the telescopic sight.

 Also included is a cold weather battery case with a "shirt clip", with a permanently attached cord [approximately 24" long] ending with another battery case cap that has an extension to press against the internal contact in lieu of the battery to complete the circuit.
 Placing the external battery case into the shooters' clothing close to the body keeps it from freezing; using the clip ensures it remains in place.

 The clamp-style bipod attaches to machined-out reliefs near the front of the receiver, it literally grabs the two cut out areas and securely mounts with a large round sized head on the clamp bolt able to tightly attach the bipod.
-The legs are individually adjustable [as opposed to fixed length found on many rifles and LMG's] and can be folded and stowed in a forward position negating the need to remove the bipod before placing the rifle into the canvas carrying case.
-The two legs are held close together with a "J" shaped clamp attached to one leg and swung over the other leg.
+The legs are individually adjustable [as opposed to fixed length found on many rifles and LMGs] and can be folded and stowed in a forward position negating the need to remove the bipod before placing the rifle into the canvas carrying case.
+The two legs are held close together with a J-shaped clamp attached to one leg and swung over the other leg.
 Original Soviet/Russian SVD bipods fetch a very high price when they rarely appear on the market.

 Variants

+SVDN (6V1N) – A series of variants of the original SVD which were issued with various night vision optics.

+SVDS (6V3) – Attempts to reduce the length of the rifle for use by marines, mechanised infantry, and paratroopers began in 1978 by adding a folding buttstock and a separate pistol grip.
+Initially, pre-existing stock designs were used (such as the one from the AKS-74), but ergonomic problems necessitated the design of a unique folding stock.
+The final design was chosen out of a variety of prototypes and adopted in 1995, which had a metal stock that folded to the right as to not be interfered by the optic mount and also had a shortened barrel.
+The stock included a rubber shoulder pad and cheek riser.
+The barrel was also given a heavier profile, the receiver housing was strengthened, the gas cylinder block was improved and a ported, and a shorter conical flash suppressor was adopted.
+The SVDSN (6V3N) variants, much like the SVDN variants, are simply equipped with various night vision devices.
+Production continues as of 2025 at a reportedly greatly increased rate.

+SVD-1990 (SVD-90) – A variant of the SVD with the stock and handguard made from black polymers.